-Understand what a CFD is and how to trade them on the web
+Understand what CFDs are and how to trade them on the web.

 Contracts for Difference (CFDs) allow you to trade on the price movements of financial instruments such as shares, indices, commodities and currencies.

 When you trade CFDs you don’t own the underlying asset, for example shares in a company, meaning you don’t have to worry about any ownership costs such as account management fees and the like.
 Instead, you borrow money to bet on the short-term rise or fall of a financial instrument, for example shares in a company.
 If your prediction is right, you can make a profit; if your prediction is wrong, you can suffer a loss.

 CFDs are becoming an increasingly popular trading option for investors in Australia and around the world.
 This is largely because they offer the potential to enjoy substantial gains without requiring a high starting amount.
 Their rise in popularity is reflected by the increasing number of online brokers making it possible for investors to trade CFDs from the comfort of their own home.